 - Meals: Breakfast, lunch

 From Lake Nahuel Haupi we follow a largely flat route along the lakeshore.
-As we pedal make sure to keep your your peeled for Nahuelito, Argentina’s answer to the Loch Ness monster!
+As we pedal make sure to keep your eyes peeled for Nahuelito, Argentina’s answer to the Loch Ness monster!

 Today’s ride really sums up what cycling in the Lake District is all about with views of snow dusted peaks to the left and to your right serene brightly coloured waters.
 The ride will be around 59 Kms in total with most of the cycling done before lunch, which is taken at Mirador de Bariloche.
 This is a great place to take a rest after the morning’s exertions with its stunning views over the Andes and lago Nahuel Huapi, the perfect accompaniment.